ghreza-crypto/comics/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Anime Genre Browser <a name="about-project"></a>
+# 📖 Comics Carton App <a name="about-project"></a>

-**Anime Genre Browser** is an open-source platform for exploring anime by genre, powered by the Jikan API.
+**Comics Carton App** is an open-source platform for exploring anime by genre, powered by the Jikan API.
 It aims to make discovering new titles based on preferred genres easy and accessible for anime lovers.

-You can see a waklthrough of the project [here](https://www.loom.com/share/085e8e7bf2314d18a8a9696c7f8df590)

 ## 🛠 Built With <a name="built-with"></a>